peychart/WiFiWaterMeter/README.md

 Hardware:
 ---------

-* ESP8266 Mini WiFi Nodemcu Module with 18650 battery support (autonomy of about 17h in case of power failure - when deepsleep option enabled):
+* ESP8266 Mini WiFi Nodemcu Module with 18650 battery support (autonomy more than 10h in case of power failure):

 * ![](doc/images/esp8266.jpg)

-* Warning : When deepsleep is enabled (soldered strap), GPIO 16 and RST are connected and flashing through the serial port is no longer possible.
-So, we have to unsolder the strap or proceed by OTA (flashing via the WiFi).